 - difficult relationships with parents and peers

-While the symptoms of ADHD may change—and in some instances improve considerably— as your child ages, current scientific research suggests that up to 40 percent of children with ADHD will continue to experience problems into adulthood without proper treatment.
+While the symptoms of ADHD may change—and in some instances, improve— as your child grows, the most recent research suggests that up to 40 percent of children with ADHD continue to experience problems into adulthood.

 - The good news is that ADHD responds well to a combination of behavioral modification and medication.
 Early detection and intervention will enhance your child's growth and development, and improve her quality of life in the long term.

 How Children’s Hospital Boston approaches attention-deficit/hyperactivity disorder (ADHD)